LilaShiba/art_tech_summer_lessons/circuit_playground/readme.md

   if(light < 50){                          // if lux value is less than 50
                                           // do this loop

+            // start at 0, stop at 9, increase by 1
     for (int pixel = 0; pixel < 10; pixel++){
-       CircuitPlayground.setPixelColor(pixel,COLOR);
-       delay(500);
+        // pixel is each led, set each led to variable value COLOR CircuitPlayground.setPixelColor(pixel,COLOR);
+       // wait a half second before going to next light delay(500);
     }
   }